 We also process a wide variety of vegetable based fibers including:

 Some of our wool is domestic (from the U.S.).
 A lot of our wool comes from Australia and New Zealand.
 Some of our wool also comes from South Africa.
-It is interesting that wools from various countries have unique characteristics.
+Wools from various countries have unique characteristics.
 For instance, wool from the U.S. has a unique crimp in the fiber and makes very lofty sweaters, socks, hats, scarves and gloves.
 Wool from South Africa felts very easily and is excellent at making berets.
-We have perfected an excellent beret yarn made from all U.S. wool as this is required by our Department of Defense when doing government contracts.
+We have perfected an excellent beret yarn made from 100% domestic wool as required by the Department of Defense for government contracts.

 Absolutely!
-We have been recognized by the Department of Defense for the excellent paper trail we provide our customers when they do government contracts.
+We have been recognized by the Department of Defense for the excellent documentation we provide our customers with government contracts.
 We also have successfully gone through numerous audits by the Canadian government to insure NAFTA compliance.
 Upon request, and at the time of shipping, you will receive all the appropriate compliance paperwork on any order you place with us.

 We have our own fiber, and we would like you to process our fiber on your spinning system.
 Will you do that?